 Every year a different panel, typically composed of an MFA Curator, Art Educator, Artist, and a Community Art Director, review applications and recommend three final candidates.
-The MFA Linde Family Head of Community and Studio Arts, the MFA Manager of Community Arts, The MFA Community Organizer and other MFA staff members select the Lead Artist following interviews of the final candidates.
-For additional information, please contact Robert Worstell, Linde Family Head of Community and Studio Arts at firstname.lastname@example.org.
+The MFA Linde Family Head of Community and Studio Arts, the Community Arts Organizer, the MFA Manager of Community Arts Operations, and other MFA staff members select the Lead Artist following interviews of the final candidates.

 Incomplete applications will not be considered.

 - Applicant and reference contact information.